-One of my favorite times of year is Thanksgiving.
-The fall.
+Thanksgiving is one of my favorite times of the year.
+And don’t forget Friendsgiving and fall.
 I know I’ve talked about it before – so I’m not going to go on and on about it here.
-What I am going to go on and on about is how much I love Friendsgiving.
-You see my family has an INTENSE Thanksgiving tradition, well really any holiday – but particularly Thanksgiving.
+But today I want to talk about why I love Friendsgiving.
+My family has an INTENSE Thanksgiving tradition.
+Well, really any holiday – but particularly Thanksgiving.

-One way that I get to love on my friends and invite people into my home is Friendsgiving.
+Friendsgiving allows me to love on friends and let them into my four walls.
 Not only do I enjoy setting my table, but I enjoy cooking the food..
 Obviously.